Download all Coal Transitions Project reports

 2017 Coal Transitions in China [PDF – 713 KB] Download

-VII.
+VIII.
 LESSONS FROM PREVIOUS COAL TRANSITIONS

 The stabilisation of the climate system in line with the Paris Agreement on climate change is impossible without the timely phase out of unabated coal from the global energy system.
 As is increasingly recognised, this transition must also be “just” for workers and local communities.
 The Coal Transitions report inform the future of coal producing regions, highlighting key lessons from previous coal transitions, in the Netherlands, UK, Czech Republic, Poland, Spain and the US